Learn Material Health Guides Paint Guide

 Why is it so hard to find non-toxic paint?

 Completely, 100%, natural interior wall paints are quite rare.
-Even the majority of the healthiest brands will still have a small amount of petroleum-based polymer incorporated into them.
+Even the majority of the healthiest brands will still have a small amount of petroleum-based polymer (another word for plastic) incorporated into them.
 This helps bind the pigments with the rest of the ingredients, and provides the shine or texture you see in a dried coat of paint.
 Historically, many paint binders were made of animal proteins like collagen, egg whites, milk casein, or beeswax.
 Plant gums, resins, waxes, and cellulose have also been used.
 Polymers are largely favored today for their higher stability and durability, less reliance on plant and animal matter, and lower cost, which can be important when using paint in the larger volumes required for interior walls.

-Why is Zero VOC paint not the healthiest?
+Why is zero VOC paint not the healthiest?

-What does zero VOC mean?
+What does zero VOC paint mean?

-What does low VOC mean?
+What does low VOC paint mean?

-What are APEs?
+What are APEs in paint?

-APE stands for alkylphenol ethoxylates.
+APEs stands for alkylphenol ethoxylates.
 They are used in paints as surfactants, which stabilize paints in their liquid form, and help the pigments blend together better.
 APEs were used in almost every paint until recently, as their health effects became well known.
 APEs, and the molecules they break down into, don’t biodegrade, are associated with reproductive disorders in rodents, and are suspected to be endocrine disruptors in people, too.

 Are there PFAS in paint?